respinal18/project-practice/README.md

 # project-practice
 We are practicing git and github!

-Today we.
+Today we:
 - Created some folders.
-- Wrote program
+- Wrote program.
 - Solved a problem.